guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 >[!note]
 >The null network driver doesn't disable networking entirely.
 It only disables external networking outside of the container.

-We could create our own internal network using the Command Docker network, create and specify the driver, which is bridge in this case and the subnet for that network, followed by the custom isolated network name run.

-multiple containers can be added into the same network, by using the `--network` option. on the `docker run` command.

-Within a Docker network, all containers can communicate with each other and IPs are automatically resolved.

-`docker run -d --name mongodb --network favorites-net mongo` `docker run --name favorites --network favorites-net -f --rm -p 3000:3000 favorites-node`

-to allow communication between the applications running in a container to the host achine machine just use the address `host.docker.internal`

-Docker Networks actually support different kinds of "**Drivers**" which influence the behavior of the Network.
-The default driver is the "**bridge**" driver
-The driver can be set when a Network is created, simply by adding the `--driver` option. `docker network create --driver bridge my-net`

 Docker also supports these alternative drivers - though you will use the "bridge" driver in most cases:
 - macvlan --> give containers real IP addresses on the network.
 Useful for containers running applications that need to discover other devices on the network, like music servers or home automation software, or secure high performance applications that needs yo bypass a network bridge without having access to all of te host's network interface.